garrandall/popular-music-data/tracks/the-second-time-around-shalamar.md

 Love can still be found

 The second time around
-Ooh, the second time is so much better, baby
+Oh, the second time is so much better, baby
 The second time around
 And I'll make it better than the first time